ZJU-DAILY/FeLeDetect/README.md

 * Python 3.7
 * PyTorch 1.7.1
 * torch_scatter 2.0.7
-* NVIDIA GPU with cuda 10.1
+* Nvidia GPU with cuda 10.1

 Please refer to the source code to install all required packages in Python